-Telehealth and Telemedicine is an alternative modality to provide most Ryan White Part B and State Services funded services.
-For the Ryan White Part B/SS funded providers and Administrative Agencies, telehealth and telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.
+Telehealth and Telemedicine is an alternative modality to provide most Ryan White funded services.
+For the Ryan White funded providers and Administrative Agencies, telehealth and telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.

-DSHS HIV Care Services requires that for Ryan White Part B or SS funded services providers must use features to protect ePHI transmission between client and providers.
+DSHS HIV Care Services requires that for Ryan White funded services providers must use features to protect ePHI transmission between client and providers.
 RW Providers must use a telehealth vendor that provides assurances to protect ePHI that includes the vendor signing a business associate agreement (BAA).
 Ryan White Providers using telehealth must also follow DSHS HIV Care Services guidelines for telehealth and telemedicine outlined in DSHS Telemedicine Guidance.

-The following Service Standards and Monitoring Indicators are guides to improving healthcare outcomes for people living with HIV throughout the Service Delivery Area within the Part B Service Delivery, State Funds, and State Services Programs.
+The following Service Standards and Monitoring Indicators are guides to improving healthcare outcomes for people living with HIV throughout the Service Delivery Area within the Ryan White Part D Program.

-1. Initial Appo pintment/Screening
+1. Initial Appo intment/Screening

 Service Standard Monitoring Indicators

 Face to face client orientation is provided to all new clients to introduce them to program services, to ensure their understanding of the need of continuous care, and to empower them in accessing services.
 In accordance with Texas Administrative Code (TAC), clients will be informed of opportunities for family to be involved in the client's treatment.
 An appointment will be scheduled within a reasonable amount of time but not greater than 10 business days from a client's request for substance use services.
 The agency may provide written orientation materials to the client that supports the above information and is culturally sensitive and linguistically appropriate.
 In urgent, non-life-threatening emergency circumstances, an appointment will be made as soon as possible but no later than within one (1) business day, subject to licensure requirements.
 If an agency cannot provide the needed services, the agency will offer to refer the client to another organization that can provide the services.
 The referral must be made within one (1) business day for urgent, non-life threatening situation(s).
 Each client must have a documented screening completed based on best practice standards of care with use of the Texas Percentage of client charts with documentation of an appointment scheduled, after request (referral) for substance use outpatient services.
 Percentage of client charts with documentation of completed screening as indicated.